 1. Constructions of VAE

-Suppose we have a dataset of samples drawn i.i.d. from an unknown distribution .
-Since the true form of is unknown, we cannot sample from it directly.
+Suppose we have a dataset of samples drawn i.i.d. from an unknown, complex distribution .
+Since the true form of is unknown, we cannot generate new sample by drawing from directly.
 The goal of a generative model is to learn a tractable approximation from this finite dataset by minimizing a divergence between the two distributions.
-In the case of VAEs, is the KL divergence :

 Once the optimal parameters are found, can be used to serve as a proxy for , enabling two key capabilities: